onap/oom/docs/OOM User Guide/oom_user_guide.rst

 The bash
 script \ `createAll.bash <https://gerrit.onap.org/r/gitweb?p=oom.git;a=blob;f=kubernetes/oneclick/createAll.bash;h=5e5f2dc76ea7739452e757282e750638b4e3e1de;hb=refs/heads/master>`__ is
-used to create an ONAP deployment with kubernetes.
+used to create an ONAP deployment with Kubernetes.
 It has two primary
 functions:

 -  Creating the namespaces used to encapsulate the ONAP components, and